zhaojh10010/m3u8-offline-downloader/README.md

 docker start myffmpeg
 ```

-After you sovled the environment, you can download this project.
+After you sovled the environment, you can download this project by
 ```
 git clone https://github.com/zhaojh10010/m3u8-offline-downloader.git
 ```
-and then install the dependency modules.
+and then install the dependency modules
 ```
 cd m3u8-offline-downloader
 ```
 ```
 npm install
 ```
-when all things are done, just run
+when all things done, just run
 ```
 npm start
 ```